Crockett’s Specials Classes

-Students will play Orff instruments (with mallets) and percussion instruments.
-Students learn to play Recorder in 4th and piano in 5th grade.
+Students play Orff instruments (with mallets) and percussion instruments, the recorder in 4th grade, and the piano in 5th.

 4th and 5th graders have the opportunity to participate in the Crockett Chorus.
-The chorus performs at a Winter Concert, the Williamson County Schools Fine Arts Festival, and other special occasions.
+The chorus performs at a Winter Concert, the Williamson County Schools Fine Arts Festival on April 6, 2019, and other special occasions.

 - Reading independently

 - Partner reading

 - Magazine exploration

 - Typing Agent

 With an emphasis and incorporation of character support, Crockett’s guidance program collaborates with students, teachers and parents,meets regularly one on one with students, teachers and parents, runs small groups for students, and teaches life skills lessons in whole classrooms.
 Life skills’ lessons revolve around academic, personal-social, and career awareness needs.

 - Academic Development – Students focus on how to be their most successful in school.

 - Personal and Social Development – Students focus on identifying their strengths and weaknesses, getting along with others, setting goals, and safety issues.